void6670/Free-GPT-DiscordBot/CONTRIBUTING.md

 ## 💡 Suggest a Feature

 We welcome your ideas!
-If you have a feature in mind that would improve FreeGPT, please for this repo and make a pull req to submitt your changes.
+If you have a feature in mind that would improve FreeGPT, please for this repo and make a pull req to submit your changes.

 ## 🌐 Connect with Us